Best Way to Manage a Rental Property

 Customer Service and Responsiveness

-The importance of having a property management company that responds quickly, efficiently, and resourcefully to tenants and to you cannot be underestimated.
+The importance of having a property management company that responds quickly, efficiently, and resourcefully to tenants and you cannot be underestimated.
 Managers who return phone calls and take care of issues promptly improve tenant retention, which keeps rental income flowing.
 Conversely, tenants tend to move at the first opportunity when they feel their requests are frequently ignored.

 In the case of maintenance, issues that aren’t taken care of quickly can lead to big problems.
 For example, the landlord may be liable if the tenant or a guest is injured or property is damaged due to failure to make needed repairs.
 Or small, easy-to-fix problems may develop into big, expensive ones.